HPEG banner

 Fragrant Pongamia blooms

-Pongamia oil comes from pressing the seeds of the Pongamia tree, which are about 35% oil.
-The crude Pongamia oil can be burned directly, but typically engine manufacturers demand that the oil be further processed into biodiesel.
-Unlike other biofuels, Pongamia biodiesel has a much higher energy output than the energy input required to produce the oil.
+The crude Pongamia oil could be burned directly, but typically engine manufacturers demand that the oil be further processed into biodiesel or, for jetfuel type aircraft, into SAF.
+The crude Pongamia oil is first converted into biodiesel or SAF through a transesterification process involving an alcohol (like methanol) and a catalyst such as NaOH.
+Using Pongamia biodiesel leads to lower emissions of hydrocarbon and carbon monoxide gases compared to traditional diesel.
+Unlike other biofuels, Pongamia biofuels have a much higher energy output than the energy input required to produce the fuels.
 One study has the energy output:input ratio of 20:1 for Pongamia biodiesel.

 Pongamia seeds